Living with a person who struggles with alcohol abuse can be difficult and exhausting. Remember to do the following when strife comes your way.

 Online Resources for Information on Alcoholism

 The National Institute on Alcohol Abuse and Alcoholism (NIAAA) has information on the causes, consequences and treatment for alcohol-related problems as well as access to publications covering topics like women and alcoholism, drinking during pregnancy, discovering if you are at-risk because of family history and harmful interactions between alcohol and medication.
-The American Academy of Addiction Psychiatry (AAAP) and the American Society of Addiction Medicine (ASAM) also have detailed research articles on alcoholism.
-Similarly, the American Psychological Association (APA) has many of the latest journals and reports regarding a wide array of psychological subjects, including addiction and alcoholism.

 Caregiver Self-Care Strategies

-Having a loved one who is an alcoholic creates many struggles and concerns.
+Having a loved one who is an alcoholic can create many struggles and concerns.
 Even when he or she is doing well, the battle never truly ends, as recovery is an ongoing process.
 A spouse, friend or family member often carries the mental burden of constantly worrying about a relapse.
-It’s hard to accept that you don’t have control over your loved one’s alcoholism.
-No matter what you do or say, he or she has that ultimate responsibility.

-The effort it takes to help a loved one stay sober takes its tolls emotionally and physically.
+The effort it takes to help a loved one stay sober can take its tolls emotionally and physically.
 Many caregivers put too much pressure on themselves and set unrealistic expectations.
 They hope to “cure” or “fix” the other party, forgetting that they aren’t a professional counselor or coach.
-They become too involved emotionally, which can lead to codependence, enabling and other issues.
-This is why self-care is so essential.
-Practice the following tips to keep yourself healthy:

-- Remember to take some time for yourself and talk with others.
-It’s okay to have some time away from your loved one.
-If you are feeling overwhelmed, consider speaking to a counselor or therapist.
-There are also support programs for friends and family members of alcoholics.
 You, like many others, may have the incorrect idea that you are, in some form, responsible for your loved one’s condition.
 Your loved one may even say hurtful things to you, blaming you for his or her drinking problem.
 Letting go of this lie and misdirected blame is difficult, but a support group is a place to start to work through your feelings with people who can understand the situation.
-Participating in a support group or program is a constructive way to support your loved one while also giving yourself some much needed space to share thoughts and vent frustrations.

-- Remember, it’s okay to distance yourself when you need space.
+• Remember, it’s okay to distance yourself when you need space.
 If necessary, offer support from a distance and set clear boundaries.
 Do not tolerate any form of abuse.
 Alcoholism is sometimes called a family disease because it is known to have a damaging effect on relationships.
-Because alcoholism is painful for everyone involved, it’s often intense, stressful, sad and painful enough to tear families apart.
-Don’t allow yourself to get wrapped up in your loved one’s issues to the point that you lose yourself.

 Recovery is a hard journey, but not impossible.
 Know that, when your loved one is serious about getting help and with your invaluable support, you can come through this stronger, together.
 Even if your loved one relapses or has another setback, always keep pushing for recovery.
 As long as your loved one has the will to keep trying, there is hope for new beginnings.